MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/search/overview.md

 ## Service Protection Limits

-When using either Web API and Dataverse SDK for .NET, the common [Service protection API limits](../api-limits.md) will never be approached because Dataverse search applies a lower limit.
+The common Dataverse [Service protection API limits](../api-limits.md) will never be approached because Dataverse search applies a lower limit.
+The way you manage them is the same.

-Dataverse search allows a user to send one request per second.
+Dataverse search allows a user to send one request per second, and each organization is limited to 150 requests per minute.
 If you exceed this limit, a [429 Too Many Requests](https://developer.mozilla.org/docs/Web/HTTP/Status/429) error is returned.
 If a `429` error is returned, you should wait until the period defined in the `Retry-After` response header value has passed before sending more requests.
 The value represents the number of seconds to wait.

 ### See also